27 Reasons To Visit Tokyo

 Pay a visit to an electronic showroom in Akihabara, and step into an electrifying wonderland full of monstrous screens and bright lights.
 Better yet, head off to Yodobashi Akiba, and be wowed by its massive floors of game consoles, appliances, stereos and televisions.

-24. Home to the world’s sophisticated and efficient railways
+24. Home to the world’s most sophisticated and efficient railways

 With over a hundred surface routes and a dozen subway lines operated by Japan Railways and private companies, the railway system in Tokyo seems like it was specifically designed to win a lot of world records.